Paulkelvin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task2: Write a program that prints the alphabet in lowercase, followed by a new line
 - Task3: Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 - Task4: Write a program that prints the alphabet in lowercase, followed by a new line.
+- Task5: Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.